EndPointCorp/appctl/README.md

 ### Running tests

 Use the `dev_tests` script to run the tests quickly.
-Use the `ci_tests` script to run the tests cleanly.
+Use the `scripts/test.sh` script to run the tests cleanly.

 ### Building the package

-Use the `ci_build` script to run the tests and produce a debian package in the `.build/` directory.
+Our CI uses the `scripts/build.sh` to build the deb inside of a docker.

 ## Making new release